-- (a) The purpose of design guidelines is to provide guidance on how to interpret the criteria of this article within individual historic districts.
-The goal of design guidelines is to further the intent of this ordinance, preserve the character of the historic district, and allow adequate flexibility to encourage diversity of construction while not compromising the architectural integrity of the historic district. - (b) The proposed historic district design guidelines shall contain: - (1) A map and description of the proposed historic district, including boundaries; photographs of buildings in the district; an inventory of the age, setting, character and architectural, cultural or historical significance of structures in the district; and objectives to be achieved in the historic district; - (2) A statement of the architectural, cultural or historical significance of the proposed historic district and a description of structures and features to be preserved; and - (3) A set of specific standards for reviewing applications that illustrate compliance and noncompliance with the criteria for certificates of appropriateness for demolition, new construction, alteration, rehabilitation, restoration and relocation that are tailored to the specific characteristics and features of the district for which the design guidelines are written.
-These standards may be stricter than the provisions of this article, and shall not be more lenient except as provided for by this article - (c) The proposed design guidelines shall not contain any standards for reviewing applications for certificates of appropriateness that allow for activity specifically prohibited by the criteria for certificates of appropriateness in this article, except as provided for by this article.
+- (a) The purpose of design guidelines is to provide guidance on how to interpret the criteria of this article within individual historic districts. - (b) The proposed design guidelines shall contain: - (1) A map and description of the proposed historic district, including boundaries; photographs of buildings in the district; an inventory of the age, setting, character and architectural, cultural or historical significance of structures in the district; and objectives to be achieved in the historic district; - (2) A statement of the architectural, cultural or historical significance of the proposed historic district and a description of structures and features to be preserved; and - (3) A set of specific standards that illustrate compliance and noncompliance with the criteria for certificates of appropriateness for demolition, new construction, alteration, rehabilitation, restoration and relocation that are tailored to the specific characteristics and features of the district for which the design guidelines are written.
+These standards may be stricter than the provisions of this article, and shall not be more lenient except as provided for by this article. - (c) The proposed design guidelines shall not contain any standards for reviewing applications for certificates of appropriateness that allow for activity specifically prohibited by the criteria for certificates of appropriateness in this article, except as provided for by this article.
 Design guidelines shall not provide for alternative rules and regulations except as provided for in this article.